Quietly Operating Standard v1.0.0 · values layer · shipped 2026-04-22

 p2.consumption.claude-md-injection CLAUDE.md Generator

-Reads resolved values.json, renders startup-priority agentContext.claudeMdSections into a managed Markdown block inside CLAUDE.md.
-Marker block with SHA256 for drift detection, atomic writes, backup to .tmp/, rollback flag, dry-run mode.
+Reads resolved values.json + voice.json + content.json, renders startup-priority agentContext.claudeMdSections into a single managed Markdown block inside CLAUDE.md.
+Marker block with composite-SHA plus per-source SHAs for drift attribution, atomic writes, backup to .tmp/, rollback flag, dry-run mode.
 Eats own dog food: em-dash scrub with stderr drift warnings plus end-of-run substitution count.
+ABSOLUTE-severity items render as HARD RULE blocks regardless of source.
+Backward-compat shim allows graceful degradation if any optional source is missing.

 • shipped